Winters in the Himalayas are brutal. Yet, it's a magical time to be on a trek.

 - Some hard realities of trekking in winter

 - Biggest misconceptions about trekking in winter

-- 9 bonus tips about trekking gear in winter
+- 9 bonus tips about trekking gears in winter

 Bookmark this page right away, so that you can use it and share it further any time.